Chapter 12 The health workforce

 - Activity limitations refers to the physical limitation that a patient now has as a result of their impairment. e.g. bed ridden.

 - Participation restrictions refers to the restriction of the patient’s involvement in society, at home or in the work place.
 We often refer to this goal as ‘the thing that makes people ‘want to live’.
 This is mostly what ill patients strive to get back to when they are better.
-For example, being a mother to a 3-year-old, caring for a wife, earning money, studying, etc.
+For example, being a mother to a 3-year-old, caring for a wife, earning money, or studying.

 - Environmental factors refer to any barriers or facilitators in the physical environment that might hinder or help you with this patient’s management, e.g. the patient lives 50 km from the hospital, but his brother has a car and can drive him.